bartonlp/site-class/docs/examples.md

 SetEnv SITELOAD /var/www/vendor/bartonlp/site-class/includes/siteload.php
 ```

-This example uses loads the 'mysitemap.json' explisitly and converts it into an object.
+This example uses the 'mysitemap.json' explicitly and converts it into an object.
 The next example uses 'SITELOAD'.

 ```php
 <?php